 Most individuals that are looking to buy life insurance have some concerns about what the medical qualifications will be.
 Many people consider themselves to be healthy.
-But, they may still be concerned about their lifestyle that could affect their insurance options.
+But, they may still be concerned about their lifestyle which could affect their insurance options.
 For example, those who smoke.
-Those who do have existing health conditions such as a form of the liver disease may have an even greater cause for concern.
+Those who do have existing health conditions such as a form of liver disease may have an even greater cause for concern.
 They may be concerned about not being eligible for life insurance.

 Does Life Insurance Cover Cirrhosis?

-One of the common and more serious forms of the liver disease is what is called Cirrhosis of the liver.
-Unfortunately, this form of the liver disease can make it much more difficult to get life insurance.
+One of the common and more serious forms of liver disease is what is called Cirrhosis of the liver.
+Unfortunately, this form of liver disease can make it much more difficult to get life insurance.
 The major reason is that it creates greater risks for the insurance company.
 It is a progressive disease although its progression is considered to be slow.
 During the process of the disease, scar tissue takes over the healthy liver tissue.
 This can eventually affect the way the liver can function.
 Which in turn affects the quality of life.

 A Solution for Life Insurance

 Many of the life insurance products will not be available to those with cirrhosis of the liver.
 But, there may be some options.

 There are some life insurance products called guaranteed acceptance.
 Or some with no medical exam necessary.
 These types of insurance will afford some coverage.
 But, probably not the amount one may be hoping for.
 Also, there will be some conditions attached to them.
 For example, if an individual were to die of cirrhosis within two years of taking out the policy.
 The full policy may not be honored by the insurance company.
 Instead, what they may be willing to pay out are the premiums that were paid and a small amount of interest.